Northeast megalopolis

-The Northeast megalopolis, also known as the Northeast Corridor, Acela Corridor, Boston–Washington corridor, or BosWash, is the world's largest megalopolis in terms of economic output and the second-most populous megalopolis in the United States with 52.3 million residents as of 2010.
+The Northeast megalopolis, also known as the Northeast Corridor, Acela Corridor, Boston–Washington corridor, BosWash, Bos–Wash corridor or BosNYWash, is the most populous megalopolis exclusively within the United States, with slightly over 53 million residents as of 2024.
+The nickname "BosWash" for the region was first used by futurist Herman Kahn in a 1967 essay.
+It is the world's largest megalopolis by economic output.

-Located primarily on the Atlantic Coast in the Northeastern United States with its lower terminus in the upper Southeast, the Northeast megalopolis runs primarily northeast to southwest from the northern suburbs of Boston to the Northern Virginia suburbs of Washington, D.C.
-It includes many of the nation's most populated cities, including New York City, Philadelphia, Washington, D.C., Boston, Baltimore, and others, along with their metropolitan areas and suburbs.
-It is also sometimes defined to include smaller urban agglomerations beyond this, such as the Richmond and Hampton Roads regions to the south, Portland, Maine and Manchester, New Hampshire to the north, and Harrisburg, Pennsylvania, to the west.
+Located primarily on the Atlantic Coast in the Northeastern United States, the Northeast megalopolis extends from the northern suburbs of Boston to Washington, D.C., running roughly southwesterly along a section of U.S. Route 1, Interstate 95, and the Northeast Corridor train line.
+It is sometimes defined more broadly to include other urban regions, including the Richmond and Hampton Roads regions to the south; Portland, Maine, and Manchester, New Hampshire, to the north; and Harrisburg, Pennsylvania, to the west.

-The Northeast megalopolis extends in a roughly straight line along a section of U.S. Route 1 and Interstate 95.
-As of 2010, the region contained over 50 million people, about 17% of the U.S. population on less than 2% of the nation's land area, with a population density of approximately 1,000 people per square mile (390 people/km2), compared to the U.S. average of 80.5 per square mile 2 (31 people/km2).
-America 2050 projections estimate the area will grow to 58.1 million people by 2025.
+The region includes many of the nation's most populated metropolitan areas, including those of New York City, Philadelphia, Washington, D.C., Boston, and Baltimore.
+As of 2024, it contained more than 53 million people, about 15% of the U.S. population on less than 2% of the nation's land area, with a population density of about 946 people per square mile (365 people/km2), far more than the U.S. average of 80.5 per square mile (31 people/km2).
+At least one projection estimates the area will grow to 58.1 million people by 2050.

-French geographer Jean Gottmann popularized the term megalopolis in his 1961 study of the region, Megalopolis: The Urbanized Northeastern Seaboard of the United States.
+Before the term "megalopolis" became widely used, Walter Hedden identified the growing interdependence of large cities in the Northeast in his 1929 book, specifically regarding the sourcing of milk.
+French geographer Jean Gottmann then popularized the term "megalopolis" in his 1961 study of the region, Megalopolis: The Urbanized Northeastern Seaboard of the United States.
 Gottmann concluded that the region's cities, while discrete and independent, are uniquely tied to each other through the intermeshing of their suburban zones, taking on some characteristics of a single, massive city: a megalopolis, a term he co-opted from an ancient Greek town of the same name that named itself out of aspirations to become the largest Greek city.

-The Northeast megalopolis is home to hundreds of colleges and universities, including Harvard, MIT, Yale, Princeton, Penn, and Johns Hopkins, each of which rank in the top ten in the nation in the 2022-23 U.S. News & World Report Best Colleges Ranking.